kbolek/bomberman_uec2/README.md

 And then click Program.

-**In this project We created own pads which are essential to whole game.**
+**In this project We created own pads which are essential to the whole game.**

 ## Pads